PerimeterX/bot-tools/lab6/README.md

 Visit [http://localhost:5000](http://localhost:5000) with your browser.
 Notice that you receive the welcome page without any issues.

 Now use Edit This Cookie to delete your cookies and then use Toggle JS to disable Javascript.
-The page will now refresh.
+The page will now refresh, and will render properly.

+Now, modify the application to include the javascript challenge, and try again.

 What message do you see?

 What is happening?
 At the application (or web server) we look for the presense of our verification cookie.
-If the cookie is not present with the request the server response with a default challenge page.
-This page contains a small piece of Javascript which sets a the cookie.
-In our example we create a very simple cookie only, but a production implementation will use the server to set a more secure cookie that cannot be easily forged by signing it with an HMAC and keeping it time based.
+If the cookie is not present with the request the server responds with a default challenge page.
+This page contains a small piece of Javascript which sets the cookie.

+In our example we create a very simple cookie, but a production implementation will use the server to set a more secure cookie that cannot be easily forged by signing it with an HMAC and keeping it time based, or even making the token be a result of a javascript calculation.
 The token can be refreshed using Javascript in the background, enhancing the user-experience.

 ## Application Code Snippet